U2EZNeko/PPG-Public/README.md

 ## Information:

 - I've created this script using a database of 300k+ songs.
-This left me with over 9000 unique genres which should cover quite a broad spectrum of songs.
+This left me with over 4000 unique genres and 300 moods which should cover quite a broad spectrum of songs.

 - The script uses json files to combine multiple genres/moods into a group and then randomly selects the set amount of songs to add.
 The jsons are formatted like this: